musslebot/pyrecon/pyrecon/tools/curationTool/curationTool.md

 Click 'Run curationTool' and wait for the text to appear on the right

-You can also output this text to a .txt file
+You can also output this text to a .txt file.